Koenkk/zigbee2mqtt.io/docs/guide/usage/integrations/home_assistant.md

             entity_id: light.bedroom
 ```

-If you only plan to use this and want to disable the _Via Home Assistant entity_ integration below, set `homeassistant: {legacy_triggers: false}` (see [Configuration](../../configuration/homeassistant.md) for more info).
+If you only plan to use this (or Home Assistant `event` entities) and want to disable the _Via Home Assistant `sensor` entity_ integration below, set `homeassistant: {legacy_triggers: false}` (see [Configuration](../../configuration/homeassistant.md) for more info).

-### Via Home Assistant entity
+### Via Home Assistant `sensor` entity (deprecated)

-This method work by responding to the state change event of a sensor.
+This method work by responding to the state change event of a legacy `sensor` entity.
+These entities will be removed in Zigbee2MQTT 2.x.
+Please migrate your automations to use `event` entities before then.

 ```yaml
 automation: